krisp

 15. Wear headphones with a microphone if possible.

 While you don’t need professional-grade equipment to attend your virtual meeting, even a cheap headset or earphones with a microphone will do wonders for your audio quality.
+If you’re unsure which option to choose, you can look up headset information and do a headset comparison to find one that best fits your needs.
+Onboard laptop mics don’t always provide the clearest audio.
 Onboard laptop mics don’t always provide the clearest audio.

 16. Assume virtual meeting attendees can see everything.